-The following addresses uptrend in the Luxembourgish language, and where the language comes from.
+The following addresses the uptrend in the Luxembourgish language, and where the language comes from.

 Luxembourg is a very multilingual little country.
 It has three official national languages: French, German, and Luxembourgish.
 Banned by the Germans in World War 2 and often seen as a marginalized local dialect, recent cultural trends in Luxembourg